auca/com.341/Practice 2/Readme.md

 ### Notes

 Consider working in a terminal multiplexer such as `tmux`.
-In tmux you can disconnect from the machine during a long running process, and go back to check the progress of the task at any moment in time later.
+In tmux you can disconnect from the machine during a long-running process, and go back to check the progress of the task at any moment in time later.

 Install a terminal multiplexer